Slit-Slide-Sew bijections for planar bipartite maps with prescribed degree: A bijection for the marked vertex identity

-The dual tree of $\open(M^*)$ can be computed without using the dual map as follows : Set $e$ to the root edge, $v$ the root vertex and $T = \varnothing$.
-While the map is not a tree do as follows : \begin{enumerate} \item If $e \in T$, let $u$ be the other end of $e$.
-Set $v$ to $u$ of $e$ and $e$ to the edge that follows $e$ turning clockwise around $u$. \item Otherwise, if adding $e$ to $T$ does not create a cycle then $T := T \cup \{e\}$, else cut $e$.
-Set $e$ to the next edge turning clockwise around $v$. \end{enumerate} Denote $\tree(M)$ the resulting set $T$.
-By construction, $\tree(M)$ has no cycle and when the procedure terminates, all edges have been seen, so $\tree(M)$ is a spanning tree of $M$.
+\begin{enumerate} \item[--] If $e \in T$, let $v$ be the end vertex of $\vec{e}$.
+Set $\vec{e}$ to the half-edge that follows $e$ when turning clockwise around $v$ and ignoring edges in $C$, oriented away from $v$ (this might be the reverse orientation of $\vec{e}$). \item[--] Else, if adding $e$ to $T$ does not create a cycle then set $T \coloneqq T \cup \{e\}$; else set $C \coloneqq C \cup \{e\}$.
+In both cases, set $\vec{e}$ to the next half-edge encountered when turning clockwise around the origin of $\vec{e}$ and ignoring edges in $C$. \end{enumerate} Denote by $\tree(\gm)$ the submap of $\gm$ with edge set $T$, called \emph{BFS tree} of $\gm$.
+By construction, $\tree(\gm)$ has no cycle.
+Furthermore, as $\gm$ is connected, when the procedure terminates, all edges have been seen.
+Thus, all vertices of $\gm$ have degree at least one in $\tree(\gm)$ since the first edge incident to a given vertex explored cannot create a cycle in $T$, so it is always added.
+Therefore, $\tree(\gm)$ is a spanning tree of $\gm$.
+We delay the proof that $\tree(\gm)$ is the dual of $\optree(\gm^*)$ to the next section (Proposition~\ref{prop:tree}).